Houston Construction Accident Lawyer

 - Ensure the victim is evaluated by a trusted medical professional who will help properly calculate total damages.

 - Negotiate with every party involved to obtain a fair settlement.

 How Often Do Construction Incidents Occur And How Do They Happen?

 According to data available from the Bureau of Labor Statistics (BLS), we know that there were nearly 200,000 non-fatal workplace injuries or illnesses in the construction industry during the latest reporting year.

 Types Of Houston Construction Accident Injuries/Deaths

-According to the Occupational Safety and Health Administration (OSHA), data shows that nearly one out of every five workplace deaths in the United States during that year or the result of construction site incidents.
+According to the Occupational Safety and Health Administration (OSHA), data shows that approximately one in five workplace deaths in the United States of the sample year were the result of construction site incidents.
 According to OSHA, the top four causes of construction fatalities are falls, being struck by moving objects, being caught in a space such as in an unguarded trench, and electrocutions.

 Fall Injuries And Deaths

 Those in charge of construction sites can be, among other negligent acts and omissions, liable for: